 Switching from one antidepressant to another or discontinuing antidepressants is frequently indicated because of intolerable adverse effects or lack of treatment response.
 Several factors play a role in the strategies employed during switching or stopping an antidepressant.
-These factors are primarily driven by the risk of serotonin syndrome (see the Serotonin syndrome section for more information) and serotonin discontinuation syndrome (see the Serotonin discontinuation syndrome section for more information).
-Such factors include antidepressant-dependent factors and patient- or illness-related factors:[25,26]
+These factors are primarily driven by the risk of serotonin syndrome (refer to the Serotonin syndrome section of this summary for more information) and serotonin discontinuation syndrome (refer to the Serotonin discontinuation syndrome section of this summary for more information).
+Such factors include antidepressant-dependent factors and patient- or illness-related factors:[21,22]